Piecewise linear structures on topological manifolds: The Homotopy Type of

 \begin{lemma} Let $X$ be a finite $CW$-space such that the group $H_*(X)$ is torsion free.
-Then the group $[X,F/PL[1/2]]$ is torsion free. \end{lemma}
+Let $Z$ be an infinite loop space such the groups $\pi_i(Z)$ have no odd torsion for all $i$.
+Then the group $[X,Z]$ is torsion free.
+In particular, the group $[X,F/PL[1/2]]$ is torsion free. \end{lemma}

-\p It suffices to prove that $[X, F/PL[p]]$ is torsion free for every odd prime $p$.
-Notice that $F/PL[p]$ is an infinite loop space since $F/PL$ is.
-So, there exists a connected $p$-local spectrum $E$ such that Moreover, $E^{-i}(\pt)=\pi_i(E)=\pi_i(F/PL)\otimes \ZZ[p]$, So, because of the isomorphism $\wt E^0(X) \cong [X, F/PL[p]]$, it suffices to prove that $E^*(X)$ is torsion free.
+\p It suffices to prove that $[X, Z[p]]$ is torsion free for every odd prime $p$.
+Note that $Z[p]$ is an infinite loop space since $Z$ is.
+So, there exists a connected $p$-local spectrum $E$ such that Moreover, $E^{-i}(\pt)=\pi_i(E)=\pi_i(Z)\otimes \ZZ[p]$, So, because of the isomorphism $\wt E^0(X) \cong [X, Z[p]]$, it suffices to prove that $E^*(X)$ is torsion free.
 Consider the Atiyah--Hirzebruch spectral sequence for $E^*(X)$.
-Its initial term is torsion free because $E^*(\pt)$ is torsion free.
+Its initial term is torsion free because $E^*(\pt)$ and $H^*(X)$ are torsion free.
 Hence, the spectral sequence degenerates, and thus the group $E^*(X)$ is torsion free.